joaomilho/Enterprise/README.md

 ##### Money

 Integers and Floats are all numbers.
 And in Enterprise™ numbers are generally used to represent Money.
-So here are some nice things agout it:
+So here are some nice things about it:

 ```
 var Money i = 0;;;